FluentValidation/FluentValidation/.github/README.md

 A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.

+---
+### Supporting the project
+If you use FluentValidation in a commercial project, please sponsor the project financially.
+FluentValidation is developed and supported by [@JeremySkinner](https://github.com/JeremySkinner) for free in his spare time and financial sponsorship helps keep the project going.
+You can sponsor the project via either [GitHub sponsors](https://github.com/sponsors/JeremySkinner) or [OpenCollective](https://opencollective.com/FluentValidation).

+---

 ### Get Started
 FluentValidation can be installed using the Nuget package manager or the `dotnet` CLI.